 Next is the negative airflow, which does the exact opposite by exhausting more air out than letting it in.
 It removes most of the warm air, but the inside is prone to get far dustier; therefore, cleaning might become a frequent routine.
 This configuration is best for smaller Mini-ITX cases.

 The most common configuration is the neutral configuration.
-An equal amount of cool air enters the system with an even warm air exhausting out, making it a safer and more reliable option.
+An equal amount of cool air enters the system, with even warm air exhausting out, making it a safer and more reliable option.
 This is perfect for your mid-tower case by providing good airflow and has less urgency for constant cleaning of the build-up dust.
-This is also great for the users aiming to install plenty of fans in their case.
+This is also great for users aiming to install plenty of fans in their case.

 However, it all comes down to personal preference, and you are free to choose any configuration for any type of case you choose.
-Finally, after selecting your desired configuration, test out the results using software like Cinebench R4 and try different configurations that match your style and provide the maximum airflow.
+Finally, after selecting your desired configuration, test out the results using software like Cinebench R4 and try different configurations that match your style and provide maximum airflow.
 Make sure to clean your PC case for Airflow for any dust particles every three months regardless of the configuration you opt for since dust build-up is inevitable over time.